irstacks/zamboni/README.md

 $ node app.js
 ```

+### How to pick what data gets used.
-Example url and html hanging out at the top of `parseable.js`.
+Change the url and/or html hanging out at the top of `app.js`.

-Next steps:
+If you use a url instead of html you need to change the `data` method in there too.

+### What's next?
 - Figure out how to get a lot of sites to scrape.
 - Put the parsed data somewhere better than in json files. __Mongo__ might be an obvious choice since out is already in JSON.